The Montgomery Bicycle Club

 • Information Tent (Check-in and On-site Registration)

-• Restrooms all along the concourse of the new ASU football stadium and more restrooms in the Hornets Longue where Breakfast & Lunch will be served.
+• Restrooms are located throughout the concourse of the ASU football stadium, and additional restrooms are available in the Hornets Longue, where breakfast and lunch will be served.

 • All you can eat breakfast buffet in Hornets Longue of the new ASU football stadium